nexcess/woo-zero-orders-alert/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload `woo-minimum-daily-orders` to the `/wp-content/plugins/` directory.
+1. Upload `woo-minimum-order-alerts` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Do other stuff